Database Administration - ANSI SQL Standards and Guidelines

 Putting SQL to the Test

-According to W3 Computing, The fundamental SQL commands and statements are similar for all SQL dialects, so once a DBA knows how to use one, they can learn others easily.
+The fundamental SQL commands and statements are similar for all SQL dialects, so once a DBA knows how to use one, they can learn others easily.

 Although most SQL database programs have their own proprietary extensions, in order to comply with ANSI standards, they must, at the very least, support these five main commands in the same way: